guilt/ROCM-Programming-Masterclass/README.md

 2. Next, go through the steps found in [this GitHub Gist](https://gist.github.com/guilt/6c901f7ac0a726685b6334798da77c00).

-3. Download the scripts from the Gist and build the `rocm-examples-pytorch` container.
+3. Download the scripts from the Gist and build the `rocm-examples` container.

 4. Git clone this repository on your computer.
 From within this directory, run: